Cleburne County man faces attempted capital murder charge after shooting at trooper, authorities say

-A Cleburne County man faces an attempted capital murder charge after authorities said he fired a gun at a state trooper north of Russellville on Monday night.
+A Cleburne County man faces an attempted capital murder charge after authorities said he fired a gun at an Arkansas State Trooper on Monday night north of Russellville.

 The trooper located a pickup in a ditch off Arkansas 124, near the intersection with Arkansas 326, around 8:30 p.m., according to a news release from Arkansas State Police.